RevenueCat/iOS-Subscription-Testing/basics/sandbox.md

 **Testing renewals and expiration:**

-- [ ] Subscribe to a monthly subscription
+1. Subscribe to a monthly subscription
-- [ ] Close the app and set a 20 minute timer
+2. Close the app and set a 20 minute timer
-- [ ] After 20 minutes, launch the app again to make sure your app is still in the subscribed state
+3. After 20 minutes, launch the app again to make sure your app is still in the subscribed state
-- [ ] Close the app and set another 20 minute timer
+4. Close the app and set another 20 minute timer
-- [ ] After 20 more minutes (approx. 40 minutes since originally purchasing the subscription), launch the app again and it should now revert to the un-subscribed state and allow the user to re-subscribe.
+5. After 20 more minutes (approx. 40 minutes since originally purchasing the subscription), launch the app again and it should now revert to the un-subscribed state and allow the user to re-subscribe.

 **Test restoring purchases after expiration:**

-- [ ] Subscribe to a monthly subscription
+1. Subscribe to a monthly subscription
-- [ ] Close the app and wait 35-40 minutes
+2. Close the app and wait 35-40 minutes
-- [ ] Launch the app (should revert to the un-subscribed state)
+3. Launch the app (should revert to the un-subscribed state)
-- [ ] Tap “Restore Purchases” button
+4. Tap “Restore Purchases” button
-- [ ] No active subscription should be found and the user should be shown a message to that effect.
+5. No active subscription should be found and the user should be shown a message to that effect.

 **Test restoring purchases during active subscription:**

-A big caveat in the sandbox environment is that there is no receipt file on the device until a purchase is made.
-This differs from production where a receipt file is generated at the time of install.
-This means that to fully test restores in sandbox, you may need to modify your app slightly in development builds.
+One big caveat in the sandbox environment is that there is no receipt file on the device until a purchase is made.
+This differs from the production sandbox and production environments where a receipt file is generated at the time of install.
+To fully test restores in the sandbox, you need to add a button, gesture, or other means to revert the app to the unsubscribed state.

-- [ ] Subscribe to a monthly subscription
+1. Subscribe to a monthly subscription
-- [ ] Use a button/gesture or somehow revert app to the unsubscribed state
+2. Use a button/gesture to revert app to the unsubscribed state
-- [ ] Tap “Restore Purchases” button
+3. Tap “Restore Purchases” button
-- [ ] If done before the 35 minute subscription cycle, an active subscription should be found and the app should change to the subscribed state.
+4. If done before the 35 minute subscription cycle, an active subscription should be found and the app should change to the subscribed state.

+**Test restoring purchases across devices:**

+1. Subscribe to a monthly subscription on device A
+2. Install the app on a device B before the subscription expires
+3. On device B, log into the same sandbox account that was used on device A
+4. Launch the app on device B
+5. Tap “Restore Purchases” button

 **Test upgrades / downgrades / crossgrades:**
 Changing subscription products **is not** supported in sandbox.
 This is a limitation of the sandbox environment and is related to the accelerated renewal rates and the in-ability to manage subscriptions.